-The model legislation presented in this white paper is patterned on recommendations contained in three reports widely regarded as classic statements on campus free expression: Yale's Woodward Report of 1974, the University of Chicago's Kalven Report of 1967, and the University of Chicago's Stone Report of 2015.5
+The model legislation presented in this white paper is patterned on recommendations contained in three reports widely regarded as classic statements on campus free expression: Yale's Woodward Report of 1974, the University of Chicago's Kalven Report of 1967, and the University of Chicago's Stone Report of 2015.

 The model bill offered herein is designed to change the balance of forces contributing to the current baleful national climate for campus free speech.
-Administrators generally feel pressured to placate demonstrators who interfere with the free expression of others, so as to move campus controversies as
+Administrators generally feel pressured to placate demonstrators who interfere with the free expression of others, so as to move campus controversies as quickly as possible out of the public eye.
+Students who know they have little to fear in return for shouting down visiting speakers or interfering with public meetings feel free to protest in highly disruptive ways.
+In this atmosphere, students or faculty who disagree with current campus orthodoxies are left intimidated and uncertain of administrative support for their rights.
+Meanwhile, all students suffer for want of opportunities to hear the very best arguments on opposing sides of public questions.

 The model legislation offered here challenges this balance of forces in several ways.
 First, it creates an official university policy that strongly affirms the importance of free expression, while formally nullifying any existing restrictive speech codes.
 Second, it establishes a system of disciplinary sanctions for students and others who interfere with the free-speech rights of others, while strongly protecting the due-process rights of those accused of such disruption.
-Third, it empowers persons whose free-speech rights have been infringed to seek legal recourse and recover court costs and attorney's fees.
+Third, it empowers persons whose free-speech rights have been infringed to seek legal recourse and recover court costs and attorneys fees.
 Fourth, it ensures that students will be informed of their university's commitment to free expression, and of the penalties for the violation of others' free-speech rights, during a special section of freshman orientation.
-Fifth, it authorizes a special subcommittee of the university governing board to issue a yearly report to the board itself, the public, the governor, and the legislature on the administrative handling of free-speech issues, including the application of disciplinary sanctions.
+Fifth, it prevents administrators from disinviting speakers, no matter how controversial, from whom members of the campus community wish to hear.
+Sixth, it authorizes a special subcommittee of the university governing board to issue a yearly report to the board itself, the public, the governor, and the legislature on the administrative handling of free-speech issues, including the application of disciplinary sanctions.

 In sum, the model bill is designed to encourage public and institutional oversight of administrators' handling of free-speech issues, thus counterbalancing pressures on administrators to overlook interference with the free-speech rights of others.
-Students will know from the moment they enter the university that they must respect the free expression of others, and will face significant consequences if they do not.
+Students will know from the moment they enter the university that they must respect the free expression of others and will face significant consequences if they do not.
 An annual report on the administrative handling of these issues will either hold university presidents accountable, or be subject to public criticism for failing to do so.
 The overall effect will be to break the vicious cycle that has placed campus free speech in increasing peril.